Wenzel Anton, Prince of Kaunitz-Rietberg: Family

-Kaunitz was born in Vienna, Austria, one of 19 children of Maximilian Ulrich, third Count of Kaunitz (1679–1746), and his consort Marie Ernestine, née Countess of Ostfriesland and Rietberg (1687–1758), an heiress of the House of Cirksena.
-The Kaunitz family (Kounicové) belonged to an ancient Czech nobility and, like the related Martinic dynasty, derived its lineage from the medieval Vršovci clan in the Kingdom of Bohemia.
-First mentioned in the 14th century, they originally lived in the Silesian duchy of Troppau, but in 1509, they moved to Slavkov (Austerlitz) Castle near Brno.
+Kaunitz was born in Vienna, Austria, as one of 19 children of Maximilian Ulrich, Count of Kaunitz (1679–1746) and his wife Maria Ernestine Francisca von Rietberg, née Countess of Ostfriesland and Rietberg (1687–1758), an heiress of the House of Cirksena.
+The Kaunitz family (Czech: Kounicové) belonged to the ancient Bohemian nobility and, like the related Martinic family, derived its lineage from the medieval Vršovci clan in the Kingdom of Bohemia.
+First mentioned in the 14th century, they originally lived in the Silesian duchy of Troppau, but in 1509, they moved to Slavkov Castle (Schloss Austerlitz) near Brno.

 Wenzel Anton's grandfather, Dominik Andreas von Kaunitz (1655–1705), served as a Habsburg Geheimrat and envoy.
-Elevated to the hereditary rank of a Count (Graf) in 1683, his diplomacy contributed to the 1686 League of Augsburg against King Louis XIV of France and the 1697 Treaty of Ryswick that ended the Nine Years' War.
+Elevated to the hereditary rank of Count (Graf) in 1683, his diplomacy contributed to the 1686 League of Augsburg against King Louis XIV of France and the 1697 Treaty of Ryswick that ended the Nine Years' War.
 Wenzel Anton's father, Count Maximilian Ulrich, was appointed a member of the Aulic Council (Reichshofrat) in 1706; he served as Imperial envoy and as governor (Landeshauptmann) of Moravia from 1720.
 By his marriage with Marie Ernestine in 1699, he inherited the immediate County of Rietberg in Westphalia.

-Wenzel Anton himself married Countess Maria Ernestine von Starhemberg (1717–1749), a granddaughter of Imperial Chamber president Count Gundaker Thomas von Starhemberg (1663–1745), on 6 May 1736.
-Four sons were born of the marriage, among them the Austrian general Count Franz Wenzel von Kaunitz-Rietberg (1742–1825).
+On 6 May 1736, Wenzel Anton married Countess Maria Ernestine von Starhemberg (1717–1749), a granddaughter of Imperial Chamber president Count Gundaker Thomas von Starhemberg (1663–1745).
+Four sons were born of this marriage, including Austrian general Count Franz Wenzel von Kaunitz-Rietberg (1742–1825).
 Wenzel Anton's granddaughter Eleonora (daughter of his eldest son, Ernest) married a successor in the office of State Chancellor, Prince Klemens von Metternich.